OgistDipen/Facc/README.md

     If any of the folders in framework folder is missing, create it mannualy.

-3. Within server folder, migrate database by running: <br />
+3. Within the server folder, migrate the database by running: <br />
    php artisan migrate<br /><br />

    (Optional) For seeding data, run: <br />
    php artisan db:seed
    <br />

-Start backend by running next command from server folder: <br />
+Start backend by running the next command from server folder: <br />

 php artisan serve

 <br />
-Your backend should be running on your localhost:8000 now.
+Your backend should be running on your localhost:8000

 <br />
 <hr />

 Frontend :

-1. navigate into client folder
+1. navigate into the client folder
 2. install dependencies by running: npm install
-3. Start frontend from client folder by running: npm start
+3. Start frontend from the client folder by running: npm start

 <br />

-Your frontend should be running on your localhost:3000 now.
+Your frontend should be running on your localhost:3000.
 <br />
 <br />